jdegoes/blueeyes/README.md

 On top of this foundation, a continuous deployment system can be built, which does incremental deployments with health checks, and which either backs out defective releases automatically, or makes it easy for team members to do so.

-Blue Eyes provides support for both pillars:
+BlueEyes provides support for both pillars:

- 1. Blue Eyes makes testing web services extremely easy, and the tests do not start a real server so they run very quickly.
+ 1. BlueEyes makes testing web services extremely easy, and the tests do not start a real server so they run very quickly.
- 2. Blue Eyes makes it easy to export real-time health metrics (and, if you use health monitor, automatically exports all the critical metrics).
+ 2. BlueEyes makes it easy to export real-time health metrics (and, if you use health monitor, automatically exports all the critical metrics).

 ## Team